Understanding your menstrual cycle can help you get pregnant faster. It’s also a great way to get more in tune with your body.

 While the length of the follicular phase is often variable, your luteal phase usually counts the same number of days in every cycle.
 The luteal phase normally lasts between 12 and 16 days.
 If your luteal phase is shorter than 10 days, discuss it with your doctor.
 A very short luteal phase can make it difficult to get pregnant, because the egg doesn’t have enough time to implant and start sending hormonal signals before the uterine lining breaks down.

-- In the first half of the cycle, the follicular phase, your body gets an egg cell ready for ovulation and starts preparing the uterine lining for pregnancy.
+- In the first half of the cycle, the follicular phase, your body gets an egg cell ready for ovulation.
+It also starts preparing the uterine lining for pregnancy.

 - Ovulation is the release of a mature egg from one of your ovaries.
 It marks the transition between the follicular and the luteal phase.